Goaltender mask: Face-hugging

-Helmet-cage combination
+Helmet-cage ("bird cage") combination

 In the 1970s, a helmet-cage combination was popularized by Vladislav Tretiak.
+He was particularly notable for wearing it during the 1972 Summit Series, which exposed the "bird-cage" style mask to Canadian hockey fans and players.
 Like the original fiberglass design, the helmet-cage combination has been criticized for not providing adequate facial/cranial protection.
+Chris Osgood wore this style of mask throughout his entire 17 year career (1993-2011).
 Dan Cloutier switched from this type of mask to the more popular full fiberglass citing safety reasons upon the advice of the Los Angeles Kings.
 Dominik Hašek used this type of mask.
 Rick DiPietro, last with the New York Islanders in 2013, was one of the last NHL goaltenders to use this type of mask.
-Following Clint Malarchuk's life threatening injury in 1989, more goaltender masks have adopted a plastic extension to guard the neck, usually hanging loose for more maneuverability.
+Following Clint Malarchuk's life-threatening injury in 1989, more goaltender masks have adopted a plastic extension to guard the neck, usually hanging loose for more maneuverability.
 On March 4, 2014, Tim Thomas took the ice for the Florida Panthers wearing an old Cooper helmet painted dark blue with a modern Bauer cage and white Itech neck guard attached.
 During the game, the cage broke from a slapshot and Thomas returned with a red Mage-style helmet with a similar Bauer cage.
 Goaltenders at lower levels of hockey (such as high-school, college or recreational leagues) who choose to use this design cite reasons such as the plastic helmet used is lighter than the fiberglass or composite materials used in other designs, and that the helmet has a wider opening than a traditional mask for a less claustrophobic feeling and better sight of the puck.